Girls First Period Bag: Essential Items for Feeling Prepared

 Items to Include in a First Period Bag for Girls

 I knew it was time for me to start thinking of this transition for my daughter (yikes!).
 But frankly was a bit overwhelmed myself.
-So, I had looked up some first period starter kits online, however they were actually quite pricey.
+So, I had looked up first period starter kits online, however some were actually quite pricey.

 Of course I knew I could put together my own bag for less.
 And honestly, be a little more intentional in what was included.
 Here are the items I ended up using: